-When you’re preparing your copywriter portfolio (as many job listings require), choose samples that show you have the ability to be a versatile and effective writer, no matter the medium.
-That means you should include both long and short works that you’ve written, pieces that range in tone, and writing that was done for both editorial and commercial purposes, to throw out a few examples.
+When you’re preparing your copywriter portfolio (as many job listings require), choose writing samples that show you have the ability to be a versatile and effective writer, no matter the medium.
+That means you should include both long and short works that you’ve written, content pieces that range in tone, and copywriting that was done for both editorial and commercial purposes, to throw out a few examples.

-Social Media Content
+Social Media Content Writing

-In your copywriter portfolio, include social posts that you have written for any major network, in addition to profile bio wording, and social media ad content, to show that you have the ability to communicate effectively with a limited word count.
-When you’re selecting the pieces to include, prioritize posts that got a large amount of engagement and views, or that were done for recognizable brands/entities, as well as any that went viral.
+In your copywriter portfolio, include social posts that you have written for any major network.
+Do this in addition to profile bio wording and social media ad content to show that you have the ability to communicate effectively with a limited word count.
+When you’re selecting the content pieces to include, prioritize social posts that got a large amount of engagement and views, or that were done for recognizable brands/entities, as well as any that went viral.

 Short ad copy is a great addition to your copywriter portfolio.
 It’s often tougher to write quality short content than it is longer content, and ad copy can also show off your persuasive writing skills.
 As this example from Toronto LiveGreen shows, visuals are key for ads, but the words are also necessary to make sure the message hits home.
 Being able to do more with less is a vital skill in the copywriting profession.

 Much of the writing you will do as a copywriter is likely going to be digital.
 Website copy, such as landing pages, show a writer’s ability to create content that not only informs but also works with the site design to guide the reader through a site in an intended way.
 The flow of the writing and considering the reader’s interests will help you to craft some stellar copywriting portfolio examples.

-Blog Posts and Articles
+Freelance Blog Posts and Articles

 Blog writing is at the same time ridiculously easy and devilishly hard.
 Anyone can publish a blog post; few can write a post that actually makes an impact and offers something different than all the other content on the topic.
 Include links in your copywriter portfolio to several of your top blog posts as well as pageview statistics if those are available to you.

 SEO continues to evolve, and many businesses want to see SEO proficiency in their writers.
-Include any content you have written that has been optimized for better search listings.
+Include any SEO content you have written that has been optimized for better search listings.

 eBooks and Whitepapers